inigomarquinez/inigomarquinez/README.md

 My repositories are organized and tagged as follows:

-- `kata-` for katas
+- 🤼 `challenge-` for code challenges
-- `howto-` for tutorials o how to do specific tasks
+- 🤔 `howto-` for tutorials o how to do specific tasks
-- `lab-` for my experiments
+- 🥋 `kata-` for katas
-- `training-` for repositories used for attended training courses
+- 🧪 `lab-` for my experiments
-- `temp-` for temporal tasks
+- ⏳ `temp-` for temporal tasks
-- `challenge-` for code challenges
+- 📚 `training-` for repositories used for attended training courses

 <!--
 ![inigomarquinez's wakatime stats](https://wakatime.com/share/@inigomarquinez/c794cf97-1875-41d1-93ca-f81f743dbab0.svg)